 %%%% XLS files are also supported.
 30/4: see the XLS file in the vegetation example.

-%%% Will it also load .CSV files, and can they be mixed with different Excel versions?
+%%% Loads only XLS files (no CSV, XLSX...)
+The first column is a list of wavelengths.
+Subsequent columns are one per spectrum.
+Table must be square.
+All columns are read.
+First row is ignored as a header row.
+Can you put two of these in a directory?
+How do spectra get named?
+What happens when you want to upload more spectra in this directory?

+%%% File format errors: not square, not numeric, wavelengths out of sequence, two in sub-dir?

-you TXT Space Formatted Text Files
+TXT Space Formatted Text Files

 Note TXT files are deprecated, except in the case where Reference Panel calibrations are loaded as Spectra.
 Please use Excel file formatted Spectrum input instead.